top of page

 H: 'Twould seem to have escaped your notice, Byron, that I - with my all my domestic adhesions - I should be in prison for putting our atrocious Regent to the sword - whilst you - my Lord - who would not lose your liberty - perhaps at most your title - powders a peruke daily in the hope of receiving a shuddering Royal glance

-B (pale with rage): I'll Manton you yet Hunt!
-(H sneers and pockets B's watch chain) - although, be damned if you won't leave what's left of your wits in this dungeon!
+B(pale with rage): Holy fires, I'll Manton you yet Hunt!
+(H sneers and pockets B's watch chain) - although, be damned if you won't leave what's left of your wits in this dungeon

-H: How antique Byron! (swinging his watch-chain) - violence by means of equipment a middle-income man with ten children can't buy
+H: How very feudal indeed, Byron (swinging his watch-chain) - violence by means of equipment which a man of middling to zero income - with ten children and one and a half wives to support - couldn't possibly obtain

 M: His Lordship and I will ignore this ignoble reversal of power dynamics - and will take our leave, gentlemen